PsyTeachR/ads-v1/docs/04-data.md

 * `date`: date
 * `dttm`: date/time

-If it makes a mistake, such as reading the "date" column as a <a class='glossary' target='_blank' title='A data type representing strings of text.' href='https://psyteachr.github.io/glossary/c#character'>character</a>, you can manually set the column data types.
-Copy the code that is printed when you run `spec(demo)`, and make any changes you need.
+`read_csv()` will guess what type of data each variable is and normally it is pretty good at this.
+However, if it makes a mistake, such as reading the "date" column as a <a class='glossary' target='_blank' title='A data type representing strings of text.' href='https://psyteachr.github.io/glossary/c#character'>character</a>, you can manually set the column data types.

+First, run `spec()` on the dataset which will give you the full column specification that you can copy and paste:

 ```r